Plausible reliability: ‘Agent as Client’ vs ‘Reliance on Others’

 Reliance on Others

 Operationally, there may seem like there are very few differences between AAC and ROO – certainly from the perspective of an underlying investor.
-However, these differing regulatory structures do have various implications for all of the parties involved and their responsibilities.
+However, these differing regulatory structures do have various implications for all parties involved and their responsibilities.
 One important example is suitability.

-Under an AAC arrangement, the adviser is responsible for the mandate and also the investment management to that mandate.
-With ROO, however, the DFM is responsible for the latter, with the adviser retaining responsibility for the suitability of the mandate.
+Under an AAC arrangement, the adviser is responsible for the mandate and also the investment management under that mandate.
 This means that a complaint from an investor under an AAC arrangement may not be able to be brought against a DFM, and the adviser would instead be liable.
-There are potential consequences here in terms of risk and insurance cover for an adviser, which would need to be analysed carefully.

 In summary